 Reasons why the Entry/Exit System has been introduced include:

-• This new system will detect if travellers exceed their 90-day Schengen travel allowance, so to avoid penalties ensure you are tracking your stay!
-Make sure you are not travelling for more than 90 days within a 180-day period in the Schengen zone.
+- This new system will detect if travellers exceed their 90 day Schengen travel allowance, so to avoid penalties ensure you are tracking your stay!
+Make sure you are not travelling for more than 90 days within a rolling 180 day period in the Schengen zone.
+You can learn more about the Schengen travel rules

 Sources: